autoplot/documentation/javadoc/org/das2/util/awt/LoggingEventQueue.md

-# org.das2.util.awt.LoggingEventQueueTool for debugging event queue stuff.
-This can be used to log the event
+# org.das2.util.awt.LoggingEventQueue

- queue, or insert breakpoints, etc.
+Tool for debugging event queue stuff.
+This can be used to log the event queue, or insert breakpoints, etc.
  Toolkit.getDefaultToolkit().getSystemEventQueue().push(new LoggingEventQueue());

 ***
 <a name="dumpPendingEvents"></a>
 # dumpPendingEvents